ToolWeb Logo

 Add your source images

-Drag and drop one or many images onto the drop zone, or click to browse and select JPG, PNG, WebP, GIF, or BMP files from your device.
+Drag and drop one or many images onto the drop zone, or click to browse and select JPG, PNG, WebP, GIF, BMP, SVG, or TIFF files from your device.

 2. 2